Big Five personality traits: Cross-cultural and international research

 Research into the Big Five has been pursued in a variety of languages and cultures, such as German, Chinese, and South Asian.
 For example, Thompson has claimed to find the Big Five structure across several cultures using an international English language scale.
-When we look at the Five-Factor Model across different cultures and languages, it holds up remarkably well, highlighting that the core five personality dimensions seem to be pretty universal, even if how they show up or are understood might vary a bit in different places (like how Openness is seen in Asian countries).
-This consistency is big reason why the model is so widely accepted in psychology.
+Studies of the Revised NEO Personality Inventory, which has been translated into more than forty languages and dialects, have found an approximation to the five-factor structure in more than thirty cultures examined.
+These findings do not rule out additional personality traits specific to individual cultures, and the factors may not be equally important in every culture.
+For example, Openness to Experience might be less important in traditional cultures.
 Individual differences in personality traits are widely understood to be conditioned by cultural context.
 Measures of the Big Five constructs appear to show some consistency in interviews, self-descriptions and observations, and this static five-factor structure seems to be found across a wide range of participants of different ages and cultures.
 However, while genotypic temperament trait dimensions might appear across different cultures, the phenotypic expression of personality traits differs profoundly across different cultures as a function of the different socio-cultural conditioning and experiential learning that takes place within different cultural settings.
 Surveys in studies are often online surveys of college students (compare WEIRD bias).
 Results do not always replicate when run on other populations or in other languages.
 Different surveys do not always measure the same 5 factors.

 Sopagna Eap et al. (2008) found that European-American men scored higher than Asian-American men on extroversion, conscientiousness, and openness, while Asian-American men scored higher than European-American men on neuroticism.
 Benet-Martínez and Karakitapoglu-Aygün (2003) arrived at similar results.

 Recent work has found relationships between Geert Hofstede's cultural factors, Individualism, Power Distance, Masculinity, and Uncertainty Avoidance, with the average Big Five scores in a country.
 For instance, the degree to which a country values individualism correlates with its average extraversion, whereas people living in cultures which are accepting of large inequalities in their power structures tend to score somewhat higher on conscientiousness.

 A 2017 study has found that countries' average personality trait levels are correlated with their political systems.
 Countries with higher average trait Openness tended to have more democratic institutions, an association that held even after factoring out other relevant influences such as economic development.

 One limitation highlighted by cross-cultural research is that studies supporting the universality of the Five-Factor Model are often from 2002 or older, which can influence current results.
 Methodological concerns may also arise from the reliance on Western-Developed instruments in some cross-cultural studies, affecting the validity of findings in diverse cultural contexts.